gitbls/pistrong/CertInstall.md

 ### Windows Connect Problems Hints and Tips

-If you've set everything up correctly, it should, of course, "just work".
-But there are a few gotchas.
-Here are the ones that I discovered.
+If you've set everything up correctly, it should, of course, *just work*.
+But, since there are a lot of moving parts involved, it may not.
+Here are some tips to consider as you create your CA and configure users.

-* The server name or address in the Windows VPN connection properties must be the same as the fully qualified name (FQDN) of the server.
-On Raspbian, this can be found in /etc/hostname.
-Other distros may use /etc/HOSTNAME, or something else altogether.
-It appears that the hostname specified in the VPN connection properties is checked against the altNames (SAN values) in the VPN Host Certificate, and there must be a match or Windows will fail the connection.
+* The server name or address in the Windows VPN connection properties must be included as a SAN value in the host VPN Cert.
+If the server name specified in the VPN Server name or address field is not found in the SAN values in a VPN Host Certificate, Windows will fail the connection.

-  In other words, the connection will fail if Windows tries to connect to 'host.domain.com' and the host system is configured internally with a host name of 'host'.
-Proper use of dynamic DNS makes this simple.
-It is possible to make the VPN work using an IP address rather than an FQDN, but this is not recommended.
+    In other words, the connection will fail if Windows tries to connect to 'host.domain.com' and the host system VPN Cert only has a SAN with 'host', or vice versa.
+Or, if you are connecting from the Internet and are trying to use an IP address, and the VPN Cert does not have the IP address as a SAN.

+    Proper use of dynamic DNS makes all this very simple.
+It can also be addressed by using --altsankey when creating the CA or VPN Cert.
+If you only have an IP address and no DNS name, include the external address as a SAN when you ceate the CA or additional VPN Cert, but this is not recommended, especially for dynamically assigned IP addresses.

-* After you install the certificate, you can see them in the certificate manager.
-After you've installed the certificates, you can Windows-R (run) certmgr.msc and you'll find the strongSwan root certificate in the Trusted Root Certification Authorities.
-To see the user/device certificate, use the following steps to look at the device certificates.
+* After installing the certificate, they can be viewed in the certificate manager.
+After installing the certificates, use the following steps to look at the device certificates:

     * Windows-R mmc.exe
     * File | Add/Remove Snap-in... (or CTRL-M)
-    * Select Certificates and click Add
+    * Select *Certificates *and click Add
-    * Select Computer account and click Finish
+    * Select *Computer account *and click Finish
     * Click OK
     * User/device certificates can be found in the Personal Certificates store
+    * The strongSwan root certificate will be found in the Trusted Root Certification Authorities

 ## MacOS